 Talking about festival specials, these Thatta Payiru Vadai is on serving too!

 Potatoes – 4 medium

 For the paste

 How to make the Urulaikizhangu Thoran

-Wash and peel the skin from potato, cube to small pieces.
+Wash and peel the skin from the potato, then cube it into small pieces.

 When the onions turn colour, add the potato cubes.

 Sprinkle some water, cover, and cook till the vegetable is done.
 Keep stirring once in a while.

 Now add the coconut mix.
 Mix well.
 Remove from heat.